SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/spinalhdl_datamodel.rst

 If as a use you add a new compilation phase using  SpinalConfig.addTransformationPhase(new MyPhase()), then the phase will be added directly after the user component elaboration (so quite early).
 At that time, you can still use the whole SpinalHDL user API to add elements into the netlist.

-If you use the SpinalConfig.phasesInserters api, then you will have to be carefull to only modify the netlist in a way which is compatible with the phases which were already executed.
+If you use the SpinalConfig.phasesInserters API, then you will have to be carefull to only modify the netlist in a way which is compatible with the phases which were already executed.
 For instance, if you insert you phase after the `PhaseInferWidth`, then you have to specify the width of each nodes you insert.

 Modifying a netlist as a user without plugins
 --------------------------------------------------------------